GovTechSG/apex-cloud-auth/docs/dev/jwt-auth.md

 This is an example of a public JWKS with a JWK consisting of Endian coordinates of P-256 EC curve.
 Do note that the "d" coordinate is omitted as it will define the private key.

+**It should be noted that authentication will fail if any of the keys are absent (eg. use, kid, alg), or if the JSON format is not correct.**

 ```
 {
     "keys": [